-Carbon Applications will be renamed to Composite Applications in the upcoming release, because we will be supporting both Carbon-based and non Carbon-based applications.
+Carbon Applications will be renamed to Composite Applications in an upcoming release, because we will support both Carbon-based and non Carbon-based applications

-Since a C-App consists of a set of artifacts to be deployed in different products, when a user tries to deploy a C-App in a particular carbon product, all its artifacts cannot be deployed in that particular product instance.
+A single C-App can consist of artifacts that are deployable in various different products.
+Therefore, when you deploy a C-App in a particular WSO2 product, all its artifacts might not be deployed in that particular product instance.
 To sort out which can be deployed in which, the ServerRole property is used.

-<PRODUCT_HOME>/repository/conf) of all WSO2 Carbon-based products.
+<PRODUCT_HOME>/repository/conf/carbon.xml file of all WSO2 products.
 When a C-App is being deployed, it reads the ServerRoles property from the

 - WSO2 Application Server - "ApplicationServer"